Waccha PriMagi!

 Waccha PriMagi! (ワッチャプリマジ!, Waccha Purimaji!) is a Japanese arcade game by Takara Tomy Arts.
 It is the successor to Kiratto Pri☆Chan and the fourth entry in Takara Tomy's Pretty Series.

+An anime television series adaptation by Tatsunoko Production and DongWoo A&E began airing from October 3, 2021 to October 9, 2022, It was followed by Himitsu no AiPri on April 7, 2024.

 Plot

 Matsuri Hibino is a first-year junior high school student who loves PriMagi, a form of entertainment involving music and dance.
 Suddenly, the magician Myamu appears and scouts her out to participate in PriMagi.
 The two of them work together and aim to become the top Primagista.